- Search The Registry

-*On this date in 2018, the Texas Board of Education voted to change the way its students learn about the Civil War.
+*On this date in 2018, the Texas Board of Education voted to change the way its students learn about the American Civil War.

 Beginning in the 2019-2020 school year, students will be taught that slavery played a "central role" in the war.
 The state's previous social studies standards listed three causes for the Civil War: sectionalism, states' rights and slavery, in that order.
 In September 2018, the board's Democrats proposed listing slavery as the only cause.